-If significant effects are certain, likely or uncertain then the DCCAE must request the applicant provides a NIS in order for the DCCAE to undertake an AA as competent authority.
+If significant effects are certain, likely or uncertain the applicant must submit an NIS in order for the DCCAE to undertake an AA as competent authority.
 The applicant may also choose to recommence the screening process with a modified project that removes or avoids elements that posed a risk of LSE.